IsaacSchemm/DeviantArtFs/README.md

 ### Using the library from C# or VB.NET

-Since F# async workflows can be awkward to work with in other .NET languages, DeviantArtFs also exposes its functionality through alternate methods.
-Modules with an `AsyncExecute` method also have an `ExecuteAsync` method that returns a `Task<T>`.
-The library also provides extension methods in the namespace `DeviantArtFs.Extensions` for dealing with option types from outside F#.
+Since F# async workflows can be awkward to work with in other .NET languages, modules with an `AsyncExecute` method also have an `ExecuteAsync` method that returns a `Task<T>`.
+The library also provides extension methods in the namespace `DeviantArtFs.Extensions` for dealing with option types from outside F#:

+    public string GetTitleCarefully(Deviation d) {
+        return d.title.ToObj() ??
+"Could not find title!";
+	}

+    public string GetTitleRecklessly(Deviation d) {
+        return d.title.Value; // throws an exception if field is None }

+Also note that some methods return a value of `FSharpList<T>`; this type implements `IEnumerable<T>` and so can easily be converted to a list or array with LINQ.

 ### Deleted Deviations and Status Updates